 If you have tons of electric gear, then you ought to find one Klein tool.
 The construction of the Klein NCVT-2 is polycarbonate plastic resin with a pocket clip for hanging in the pockets.
 The build quality is spot on as it can withstand a drop of 6 feet.

-The product is slightly longer than 7 inches & thicker than the previous fluke model.
+The product is slightly longer than 7 inches & thicker than the previous fluke multimeter.
 Upon detection of voltage, the tip of the tester will illuminate Bright green LEDs to let you know.
 You can easily test in your entertainment system, communication devices, gadgets & other electric systems.
 CAT IV 1000 V provides the protection you need in this field.

 This tool features automatic dual-range testing of low voltages 12 – 48 AC & standard voltages ranging from 48 to 1000V.
 Either green or other distinct tones will give you an indication of low or standard voltages.
 It also has an Auto Power off feature allowing it to preserve its dual batteries for longer life.